 Smooth Classics at Seven with Zeb Soanes 7pm - 10pm

-Some of the most beautiful and emotional lines in the letters written by the great composers to their partners, lovers and muses.
+Some of the most beautiful love letters ever written were by the great composers – here are some of our favourites.

 In a letter to his wife, Constanze, Mozart wrote "An astonishing number of kisses are flying about!
 I see a whole crowd of them… I kiss you millions of times."

 This quotation comes from one of the most famous musical partnerships of all time.
 Robert Schumann fell deeply in love with Clara Wieck, one of the greatest pianists of her time.
 But her father initially forbade the match.